Media detect mixed messages on US spying

 France's Le Monde notes the suggestion that it and other media outlets have misinterpreted NSA documents under the headline "NSA denies having monitored European citizens".

 Meanwhile Spain's El Mundo gives credence to the NSA's version of events.
-"Not only were the Spanish intelligence services aware of the NSA's activities, they also facilitated its work, according to various documents leaked by Edward Snowden and to which El Mundo has had exclusive access," the paper says.'Adjustment'
+"Not only were the Spanish intelligence services aware of the NSA's activities, they also facilitated its work, according to various documents leaked by Edward Snowden and to which El Mundo has had exclusive access," the paper says.

 German newspaper print editions, published before the spy chief hearing, highlight signs that US politicians are beginning to yield to international pressure.